Emotion Recognition in Signers: Datasets

 \subsection{BOBSL}

 The {BOBSL} dataset~\citep{albanie-etal-2021-bobsl} contains over 1,460 hours of British Sign Language video data from BBC programs by 39 sign language interpreters.
-We derive two subsets by applying a textual emotion recognition (TER) model to subtitles, producing large-scale weak labels in seven basic emotions according to the steps below.
+Using the official subtitle and alignment data from BOBSL, we derive a dataset by applying a textual emotion recognition (TER) model to subtitles, producing large-scale weak labels in seven basic emotions according to the steps below.

-First we extract two base subsets: \textbf{BOBSL-A} from automatically subtitle-alignned data (113,826 clips for training) and \textbf{BOBSL-M} manually subtitle-aligned data (34,046 clips).
+First we extract two base subsets: \textbf{BOBSL-A} from automatically subtitle-alignned data (113,826 clips), and \textbf{BOBSL-M} manually subtitle-aligned data (34,046 clips).

-A portion of BOBSL-M is held out (1438 clips) and manually annotated by two English-speaking non-signers based on subtitles, with a high-confidence overlap set (\textbf{BOBSL-M\_C}, 930 clips) showing moderate-to-substantial agreement on emotion labels (see Appendix~\ref{app:BOBSL_human-annotation}) .
+A portion of BOBSL-M is held out (1438 clips) and manually annotated by two English-speaking non-signers based on subtitles, with a high-confidence overlap set (\textbf{BOBSL-M\_C}, 930 clips for testing) showing moderate-to-substantial agreement on emotion labels (see Appendix~\ref{app:BOBSL_human-annotation}) .

 Finally, we apply a pre-trained TER model \footnote{\url{https://huggingface.co/michellejieli/emotion_text_classifier}} to BOBSL-A, as we identified the model works best according to our preliminary verification using {BOBSL-M\_C}.
-We refer to the resulting emotion-annotated dataset as \textbf{BOBSL-A\_TEA}.
+We refer to the resulting emotion-annotated dataset as \textbf{BOBSL-A\_TEA} for training.